localstack/localstack.github.io/content/blog/2022-04-21-debug-your-lamda-functions-from-your-ide-using-localstack/index.md

       - LAMBDA_DOCKER_FLAGS=-p 127.0.0.1:5050:5050
 ```

-The `suspend=y` option delays the code execution until debugger is attached to debgger server.
+The `suspend=y` option delays the code execution until debugger is attached to debugger server.
 To change the behavior, turn it to `suspend=n`.

 ## Configuring Visual Studio Code for JVM Lambda debugging